-In this article, we will find out the symptoms, causes and different types of diabetes.
+In this article, we will discover the symptoms, causes and different types of diabetes.

 So let’s get started!

-Diabetes appears when your body doesn’t use insulin properly or doesn’t make enough insulin.
+Diabetes appears when your body doesn’t use or make enough insulin properly.
 If your body doesn’t make insulin or doesn’t make enough, you are eventually diagnosed with type 1 diabetes.
 On the other hand, if your body doesn’t use insulin properly, you have type 2 diabetes.

 Type 1 diabetes

--Weight loss, with no loss of appetite, also are common.
+-Weight loss, with no loss of appetite, is also common.

-Other common symptoms are weakness, fatigue, confusion, nausea and vomiting.
-These symptoms can be caused both by dehydration and by a condition called ketoacidosis. https://en.wikipedia.org/wiki/Ketoacidosis
+Other symptoms are weakness, fatigue, confusion, nausea and vomiting.
+These symptoms can be caused by dehydration and a condition called ketoacidosis. https://en.wikipedia.org/wiki/Ketoacidosis

 Type 2 diabetes